skwp/dotfiles/README.md

 This project uses git submodules for some of its plugins.
 Please run:

-    git submodule init
-    git submodule update
+    git submodule init; git submodule update

-To get all the current plugins.
-Over time, I plan to move all plugins into submodules.
+To get all the current plugins, every time you pull this YADR repo.

 Setup for ZSH
 ---